 When working on your mower engine, always remove the plug wire to prevent accidental starting.

-Constant vibration can damage the nerves in your hands, It’s known as Hand Arm Vibration Syndrome (HAVS) and it’s not repairable.
-Mowers as you know create a lot of vibration which is transmitted through your hands.
-I wear Mechanix gloves in the workshop when using air tools, they’re made with thermoplastic padding material that absorbs and dissipates vibration.
+Constant vibration can damage the nerves in your hands.
+It’s known as hand-arm vibration Syndrome (HAVS), and it’s not repairable.
+Mowers, as you know, create a lot of vibration which is transmitted through your hands.
+I wear Mechanix gloves in the workshop when using air tools; they’re made with thermoplastic padding material that absorbs and dissipates vibration.

 3M Ear Defenders

-Lawnmowers can produce over 100 dB which is more than enough to damage your ears.
-I like the quality of the 3M products, I’ve been using them for years.
+Lawnmowers can produce over 100 dB, which is more than enough to damage your ears.
+I like the quality of the 3M products; I’ve been using them for years.
 This set of ear defenders has an NRR of 24 dB (Noise Reduction Rating).

 DeWalt Eye Protection

 The DeWalt glasses are made from tough polycarbonate.
 They’re lightweight, impact-proof, offer UV protection, and are vented to prevent fogging.
-For those of us that need glasses, the DeWalt can handle RX inserts.
+For those of us who need glasses, the DeWalt can handle RX inserts.
 Picture links to Amazon.com.

-I love 3M products, they’re of great quality and I’m confident in their performance as I’ve been using them since forever.
+I love 3M products, they’re of great quality, and I’m confident in their performance as I’ve been using them forever.
 The silicone respirator is comfortable and durable.
 I use it when welding and cleaning old grass and dust from lawn mower decks and engines.